 In the current low-rate environment, many investors have turned to property in the chase for more competitive returns.
-With the aid of low-interest rates, government incentives, economic stimulus, and a shortage of rental accommodation, it’s no wonder why, with strong property growth predicted for 2021.
+With the aid of low-interest rates, government incentives, economic stimulus, and a shortage of rental accommodation, it’s no wonder why, with several property sectors experiencing record-breaking growth.

 If you’re looking to earn competitive returns on property, but don’t want the responsibility of direct ownership, a property trust could be an investment option for you.

 We’ve put together a list of key things to consider, including why a property trust could suit your investment portfolio.

 Property trusts, also called property funds or property syndicates, provide investors with an alternative way to invest in or hold part ownership of property without having to make a direct purchase.

 In property trusts, investors buy units in the trust, which owns a property or properties.
 The trust, managed by a professional fund manager like Trilogy Funds, will purchase property assets with the aim of earning income from the trust’s investments.
 The Trust then aims to distribute this income to investors via regular payments called distributions.

 Listed vs. unlisted property trusts – what’s the difference?

 There are two main types of property trusts – listed and unlisted.
 Below are typical characteristics of these two types of property trusts:

 - Publicly listed on the Australian Securities Exchange (ASX).